Graceful Degradation in Functional Safety — IEC 61508

 From a hardware-fault perspective, graceful degradation is the operational consequence of using redundancy to meet SIL targets:

-Random hardware faults in one channel are detected by diagnostics (self-tests, comparison, cross-monitoring) and isolated from the remaining channels.
+• Random hardware faults in one channel are detected by diagnostics and isolated from the remaining channels

-The technique works together with common-cause failure (CCF) mitigation: physical separation, environmental protection, independent power, and diverse design reduce the chance that the same cause defeats all redundant channels simultaneously.
+• The technique works together with common-cause failure (CCF) mitigation: physical separation, environmental protection, independent power, and diverse design reduce the chance that the same cause defeats all channels simultaneously

 Graceful degradation is appropriate when:

-The required SIL is achieved using redundant hardware architectures (e.g. sensors in 1oo2 or 2oo3, logic solvers with multiple processing channels, redundant actuators).
+• The required SIL is achieved using redundant hardware architectures (e.g. 1oo2, 2oo3 sensors, multiple processing channels, redundant actuators)

-Hardware Fault Tolerance (HFT) and Safe Failure Fraction (SFF) requirements from IEC 61508-2 are met using redundancy and diagnostics.
+• HFT and SFF requirements from IEC 61508-2 are met using redundancy and diagnostics

-Reliable diagnostics are available to detect deviation, channel disagreement, or internal failures in at least one of the redundant channels.
+• Reliable diagnostics are available to detect channel disagreement or internal failures

-CCF vulnerabilities are high (e.g. all channels in one cabinet with poor fire/EMI protection, shared single power supply, identical configuration errors).
+• CCF vulnerabilities are high (e.g. all channels in one cabinet, shared single power supply, identical configuration errors)

-Diagnostic coverage is low or unproven, so that faults may remain latent in multiple channels.
+• Diagnostic coverage is low or unproven, so faults may remain latent in multiple channels

 Inputs

-Failure rate data for dangerous, safe, detected and undetected failures (e.g. λD, λDD, λDU).
+• Failure rate data for dangerous, safe, detected and undetected failures (λD, λDD, λDU)

 Outputs

-Procedures for maintenance, repair, and, if needed, forced transition to a safe state after a maximum degraded duration.
+• Procedures for maintenance, repair, and forced transition to a safe state after a maximum degraded duration

-Evidence for the safety case showing that the overall safety integrity requirements are met, including degraded operation.
+• Evidence for the safety case showing that overall safety integrity requirements are met, including degraded operation

 Procedure

+5. Quantify degraded-mode integrity.
 Perform reliability calculations (PFDavg or PFH) for both the nominal and degraded configurations, including β-factors for CCF.
-Determine the maximum allowable time the system can stay in degraded mode while still meeting overall targets.
+Determine the maximum allowable time in degraded mode while still meeting overall targets.

-Test the implementation by injecting representative faults (real or simulated) in one channel at a time.
-Verify that the system correctly detects, isolates, and transitions through states according to the specification, and that a safe reaction occurs when integrity can no longer be guaranteed.
+7. Verify with fault injection and validation tests.
+Inject representative faults in one channel at a time.
+Verify that the system correctly detects, isolates, and transitions through states according to specification — and that a safe reaction occurs when integrity can no longer be guaranteed.

 Consider a SIL 3 overspeed protection function for a critical rotating machine.
 The function uses three independent speed sensors to detect overspeed and initiate a trip.

-Sensor 2 develops a fault and starts to output values significantly deviating from Sensors 1 and 3.
+1. Sensor 2 develops a fault and outputs values significantly deviating from Sensors 1 and 3.

-Sensor 2 is marked as faulty, automatically isolated from the voting logic, and an alarm is raised indicating “Overspeed protection degraded – 1oo2.”
+3. Sensor 2 is marked as faulty, automatically isolated from the voting logic, and an alarm is raised: "Overspeed protection degraded — 1oo2."

-The system continues to operate using Sensors 1 and 3 in an effective 1oo2 configuration (HFT now 0 instead of 1).
+4. The system continues using Sensors 1 and 3 in an effective 1oo2 configuration (HFT now 0 instead of 1).

 This behaviour is documented in the SRS, verified by test, and included in the safety case.
 The machine is protected throughout: first by redundancy, then by controlled degraded operation, and finally by a safe shutdown when integrity can no longer be assured.